 Questions or comments?
 Contact email@example.com.

-Deadline for first round of Volume V submissions: Friday January 31, 2020.
+Deadline for second round of Volume V submissions: Friday May 8, 2020.
 See call for submissions for more info.

 Current Issue: Volume 4, Issue 1 (2019)

 Using Carbon and Nitrogen Footprints to Advance UHM

 An Illuminative Exploration of Criminality and Violence in

 Kokusai Dori: An Exploration of Food and Politics in